pblack/docs/content/getting-started/what-is-a-static-site.md

 ---
-date: 2013-07-24
+date: '2013-07-24T00:00:00Z'
-description: "A brief overview of what Static Sites are"
+description: A brief overview of what Static Sites are
-draft: "true"
-tags: ""
+tags: ''
-title: "What is a Static Site?"
+title: What is a Static Site?
 menu:
-  getting-started:
+  getting-started: {}
+draft: true

 ---
 Static sites are websites built using static, unchanging files.
 They require no server processing time to deliver the content to the user, which makes them very fast and performant.